wang5715/Boston_dataproject1/file1.md

 ## Results<a name="results"></a>

-The main findings of the code can be found at the provided jupyter file.
+The main findings of the code can be found at the provided jupyter file and here https://medium.com/@wbxdg3/boston-airbnb-project-finding-d1e38eab3250

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>